Kahn/freetel/mini-asterisk-gui/README.txt

 with this security model and would appreciate any suggestions on how to improve it.

-Mini Asterisk uses HTML, CSS, Javascript, CGI, Shell scripting, and Perl.
+Mini Asterisk uses the following technologies: HTML, CSS, Javascript, CGI, Shell scripting, Perl, Asterisk.
+But most of the work is done in shell script and HTML, with a little Perl for the text processing.

+The msh shell on the IP0X is fairly basic (no functions, several quirks).
+The shell script has been coded so that it runs OK on the IP0X, which is upwards compatable to x86.

 [[install]]
 Installation